slarmoo/.github/profile/webServers/caddy/caddy.md

 - Caddy handles all of the creation and rotation of web certificates.
 This allows us to easily support HTTPS.
 - Caddy serves up all of your static HTML, CSS, and JavaScript files.
 All of your early application work will be hosted as static files.
-- Caddy acts as a gateway for subdomain requests to your Simon and start up application services.
+- Caddy acts as a gateway for subdomain requests to your Simon and startup application services.
 For example, when a request is made to `simon.yourdomain` Caddy will proxy the request to the Simon application running with node.js as an internal web service.

 ![Caddy](webServersCaddy.jpg)